WebwareForPython/w4py3/docs/appdev.rst

 Bootstrap Webware from Command line
 -----------------------------------

-You may be in a situation where you want to execute some part of your Webware app from the command line, for example to implement a cron job or maintenance script.
-In these situations you probably don't want to instantiate a full-fledged `Application` -- some of the downsides are that doing so would cause standard output and standard error to be redirected to the log file, and that it sets up the session sweeper, task manager, etc.
-But you may still need access to plugins such as MiscUtils, MiddleKit, which you may not be able to import directly.
+You may be in a situation where you want to execute some part of your Webware applicaton from the command line, for example to implement a cron job or maintenance script.
+In these situations you probably don't want to instantiate a full-fledged `Application` -- some of the downsides are that doing so would cause standard output and standard error to be redirected to the log file, and that it sets up the session sweeper, task manager, etc. But you may still need access to plugins such as MiscUtils, MiddleKit, which you may not be able to import directly.

 Here is a lightweight approach which allows you to bootstrap Webware and plugins::

    import webware
-   webware.add_to_python_path()
-   webware.load_plugins('/your/app/directory')
+   app = webware.mockAppWithPlugins()

    # now plugins are available...
    import MiscUtils